I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfresource/nf-wdfresource-wdfioresourcerequirementslistremovebyioreslist.md

 For more information about resource requirements lists, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/hardware-resources-for-kmdf-drivers">Hardware Resources for Framework-Based Drivers</a>.

-The following code example searches the logical configurations in a device's resource requirements list to find a configuration that contains a specific port address.
-If the example finds that configuration, it removes the configuration.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |